Updated May 2026

 - Persistent bad breath

-If a patient fails to seek treatment for early stage gum disease indicated by those symptoms, the condition will advance and cause more serious consequences, including gum recession.
-At that point, the gum tissue shrinks noticeably and exposes more of the underlying tooth material.
+If left untreated, the condition will advance and cause more serious consequences, including gum recession.
+At that point, the gum tissue shrinks noticeably and exposes more of the underlying tooth structure, increasing sensitivity and the risk of decay.

-After gum disease has progressed, a gum graft can repair the tissue recession and damage caused by periodontal disease.
-In performing a gum graft, a periodontist takes donor tissue from elsewhere in the mouth (either the palate or gum tissue adjacent to the site) and inserts it at the site of recession.
+After gum disease has progressed, a gum graft can repair the tissue recession caused by periodontal disease.
+The periodontist takes donor tissue from elsewhere in the mouth, typically the palate or gum tissue adjacent to the site, and places it at the area of recession.

 Gum grafting is performed in an outpatient setting, and patients can receive sedation for optimal comfort.
-Patients may need to make adjustments to their diet and activity levels for several days after the procedure.
-Follow all post-operative directions provided to you.
+Most patients need to make some adjustments to their diet and activity levels for several days after the procedure.
+Following all post-operative instructions provided by your care team is essential to a successful outcome.

 Preventing Gum Disease Relapse

-- Brush your teeth twice each day, using a soft-bristled brush and just the right amount of pressure.
-Brushing too harshly can actually erode gum tissue.
+- Brush twice each day using a soft-bristled brush and gentle pressure.
+Brushing too aggressively can itself contribute to gum tissue erosion.

 - Floss daily to reduce the presence of bacteria along the gumline.

-You should also monitor your gum tissue for the signs of early stage gum disease listed above so that you can take action to seek treatment early in the disease process.
+- Monitor your gum tissue for the early signs of gum disease listed above so that treatment can be sought before the condition progresses.

-To learn more about gum grafting and whether it can be beneficial to you, call Park Cities Periodontics and Implant Dentistry to schedule an evaluation.
+To learn more about gum grafting and whether it may be beneficial for you, contact Park Cities Periodontics & Implant Dentistry to schedule an evaluation.
+Call us at (214) 522-9700 or reach out online.